sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 as well as certain other missions and instruments.
 These data are available from the JSOC database, which can be directly accessed by the online `JSOC interface <http://jsoc.stanford.edu/ajax/lookdata.html>`_.

-SunPy's JSOC Client provides an easier interface to query for JSOC data and make export requests.
+sunpy's JSOC Client provides an easier interface to query for JSOC data and make export requests.
 It uses `drms module <https://docs.sunpy.org/projects/drms>`_ as its backend, and exposes a similar API as the VSO Client.